PRIYANGA-SELVAPERUMAL/Epileptic-Seizure-Detection/README.md

-# Epileptic-Seizure-Detection
-This project implements a hybrid deep learning model to detect epileptic seizures from EEG signals.
-It includes data preprocessing, feature extraction, and classification to provide early and accurate seizure prediction.

 # 🧠 Epileptic Seizure Detection using Hybrid CNN–BiLSTM Model

 An end-to-end deep learning project that leverages a hybrid CNN–BiLSTM architecture to predict epileptic seizures using EEG signals.
 The system integrates robust signal processing, model training, and a web application for real-time detection — all built from scratch.